reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ### Executing an HTTP `DELETE` Request to Delete an Existing Record

 We use HTTP `DELETE` to delete an existing user.
-We need user ID to delete the user.
+We need the user ID to delete the user.

 Let's implement delete user logic: